Table of contents

 How to Encourage a Let Down

-- Express some milk, once your milk begins to flow, you can put your baby at the breast.
+- Express some milk, and once your milk begins to flow, you can put your baby at the breast.

 - Keep distraction to a minimum while nursing.